syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot illustrates displaying summary columns with title at same time.
+The following screenshot illustrates displaying summary columns with title at same time for TableSummaryRow.

 ![SummaryColumns with title in TableSummaryRow for UWP DataGrid](Summaries_images/Summaries_img21.png)

+#### Limitations

+The following are the limitations of displaying column summary along with title at same time for TableSummaryRow:

+*Shows column summary along with title for frozen column only for [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is lesser than `GridSummaryRow.TitleColumnCount` when frozen column defined case.
+*Does not shows column summary with title at same column.

 ### Displaying summary for Row